dmidlo/histdata.com-tools/README.md

                         the job completes
   --no-keep-runtime     stop a runtime started by this command after waited
                         jobs complete
+  --request-json-out PATH
+                        write the resolved RunRequest JSON payload to PATH without submitting work; use '-' for stdout

 Data quality:
   --quality             run offline data-quality assessment against local